3 Easy Tai Chi Videos for Seniors Prevent Falls, Improve Balance and Strength

 1. Gentle Tai Chi and Qi Gong LEAP Service – 24 minutes

-This is our favorite tai chi video because it has 3 people showing different options for each exercise.
-1 person is standing and 2 are seated.
+This is our favorite tai chi video because it has three people showing different options for each exercise.
+One person is standing and two are seated.

 For each exercise, each person shows different modifications for different abilities.

-And the voice over instructions reinforce this idea and emphasize safety and comfort above all.
+And the voice-over instructions reinforce this idea and emphasize safety and comfort.

 The video is split into two parts.
-Around 9 minutes and 30 seconds, there’s a natural stopping point after the breathing exercise.
+After the breathing exercise, there’s a natural stopping point around 9 minutes and 30 seconds.

-The instructor prompts your older adult to choose to stop here or continue with more tai chi, depending on how they feel.
+The instructor prompts your loved one to stop here or continue with more tai chi, depending on how they feel.

 2. Full Length Tai Chi Class – 36 minutes